PIF

 What is the PIF?

-Full Sized Project (FSP) v Medium Sized Project (MSP) v Programmatic Approach
+Full Sized Project (FSP) v Medium Sized Project (MSP)

 • Step 1: A Project Identification Form (PIF) is completed and submitted for GEF technical clearance, and then for Council Approval.
+PIFs for full sized projects are approved by GEF council twice a year during GEF Council.

-• Medium sized projects are less than US$2 million, and a ProDoc and CEO Endorsement Request can be submitted directly for endorsement/approval in a “One-step” process.
-In this process, there is no need to develop and draft a PIF.
-Alternatively, in what is called the “two-step process” (see FSP steps above), a MSP PIF can be completed to earmark GEF funds, after which the project team has 18 months for full project design and submission of documentation for CEO Endorsement.
+Alternatively, in what is called the “two-step process” (see FSP steps above), an MSP PIF can be completed to earmark GEF funds, after which the project team has 8 months for full project design and submission of an MSP Approval Request and project document.
+Medium-sized projects will be cancelled if they do not receive CEO approval within 12 months of PIF approval.
 Discuss with the WWF GEF Project Manager which option is best for the project.

 Example of Programmatic Approach